 - Managed since first planting in 2000 by Results Partners (currently led by Daniel Fey).

-- Buyers since the first crop include: Et Fille Wines, Panther Creek Cellars, big table farm, DuSoil Wines, Van Duzer Vineyards, Solena Estate, Holloran Vineyards, Chapter 24 Wines, Owen Roe, Bergstrom Wines, Andrew Rich Wines.
+- Buyers since the first crop include: Et Fille Wines, Panther Creek Cellars, big table farm, DuSoil Wines, Van Duzer Vineyards, Solena Estate, Holloran Vineyards, Chapter 24 Wines, Owen Roe, Ponzi Wines, Bergstrom Wines, and Andrew Rich Wines.

 - Et Fille Wines has made a single vineyard Kalita Vineyard Pinot Noir since 2004 and has never received a rating of less than 90 from the Wine Spectator.
 The 2008, 2009 and 2010 Et Fille Kalita Vineyard Pinots all received a WS rating of 92.